-Course No. & Title
+No. & Title

+School

+Grade/Subject

-Teacl ner as Leader Ratings 1.
+Teach her as Leader Ratings 1.
 Identifies developmentally appropriate teaching/learning materials 2.
 Practices effective verbal, nonverbal, and media communication techniques 3.
-Uses content appropriate to developmental levels of learners Teacl ner as Reflective Practitioner 4.
+Uses content appropriate to developmental levels of learners Teach her as Reflective Practitioner 4.
 Demonstrates competency in tutoring individual students and working with small groups.
 5. Applies a variety of instructional strategies to the development of students' critical thinking, problem solving, and performance skills.
 6. Identifies the connection between classroom instruction, students, families, and communities as a part of the learning process.
 Teach er as Moral Service Provider 7.
 Accepts leadership responsibilities assigned by the mentor teacher.
 8. Asks relevant questions designed to improve their professional development.
+9. Seeks opportunities to grow professionally in the field of education.